Ian Thorpe: 2000 Summer Olympics

 Entering the Olympics, the Australian public expected Thorpe to deliver multiple world records and gold medals as a formality; Sydney's Daily Telegraph posted a front-page spread headlined Invincible.
 Thorpe cruised through the heats of the 400 m on the first morning of competition, posting a new Olympic record and shortening bookmakers' odds to 50–1.
 By the time the final was held that night, the pressure had intensified—the host nation had yet to win its first gold medal.
 Thorpe led throughout, and although Italy's Massimiliano Rosolino was within a body length at the 300 m mark, Thorpe's finishing kick extended the final margin to three body lengths.
-This set a new world record of 3 min 40.59 s.
+This set a new world record of 3:40.59.
 Secret tests carried out by the Italian National Olympic Committee prior to the Olympics later showed that Rosolino had abnormal levels of human growth hormone.
 Rosolino aside, Thorpe had left bronze medallist Klete Keller fifteen metres in arrears.

 Thorpe lined up later in the night alongside Klim, Chris Fydler and Ashley Callus to anchor the 4 × 100 m freestyle relay, an event which the Americans had never lost at Olympic level.
 The third leg ended with Australia only an arm's length ahead of the United States.
 Thorpe timed his dive much better than Gary Hall Jr., and surfaced a body length ahead.
 Hall's sprinting ability allowed him to open a lead by the final turn, but Thorpe's finishing kick overhauled him in the final metres, sparking wild celebrations amongst the partisan crowd.

 Prior to the 4 × 100 m freestyle relay, Hall posted on his blog: "My biased opinion says that we will smash them (Australia's 4x100m team) like guitars.
 Historically the U.S. has always risen to the occasion.
 But the logic in that remote area of my brain says it won't be so easy for the United States to dominate the waters this time."
 The Australian team responded to Hall's remarks after the race by playing air guitar on the pool deck.
 Hall recalled the race, saying, "I don't even know how to play the guitar...I consider it the best relay race I've ever been part of.
 I doff my cap to the great Ian Thorpe.
 He had a better finish than I had."
 Another member of Australia's victorious 4x100 team, Michael Klim, recalled that "Hall was the first swimmer to come over and congratulate us.
 Even though he dished it out, he was a true sportsman".